fabric8-ui/fabric8-ui/README.md

 Make sure you set the URL to the backend.
 You can run it locally (see TODO) or you can point to the demo instance.

-To connect to the demo instance, add `export API_URL="http://demo.api.almighty.io/api/"` to your `.bash_profile` and reload the shell.
+To connect to the demo instance, add `export API_URL="http://demo.api.almighty.io/api/"` and `export STACK_API_URL="http://demo.api.almighty.io:32000/api/v1/"` to your `.bash_profile` and reload the shell.

 ## VS Code